eLearning

 Here’s a great example of how a course can be combined with performance support to give employees proper support.
 I built a course that showed me how to use new timeclock software.
 Ideally, that software would show me exactly what I needed to get started and nothing more.

 So, the course only shows me the need to know, nothing more, and makes sure I know the task instructions available through performance and where to find them.
 Then, performance support gets me the rest of the way when I need it.
-That means I’m going to need a job aid about how to request time off and perhaps one about fixing incorrect punches.
+That means I will need a job aid about requesting time off and perhaps one about fixing incorrect punches.

-There could be a lot more performance support depending on the project, but those are the most common for using time clock software.
+Depending on the project, there could be a lot more performance support, but those are the most common for using time clock software.
 A quick reference guide is another great type of performance support.
-It can help employees understand the most important things you can do with a piece of software.
+It can help employees understand the most important things you can do with software.

 Training Videos